Siemens-Healthineers/K2s/addons/rollout/fluxcd/README.md

 - `OCIRepository` (watches the addon artifact in your registry)
 - `Kustomization` (applies synced addon content locally)

+This default path is host-plane delivery: Flux reconciles addon-sync resources that run the Windows HostProcess sync job for addon files.

 Use the templates from:

 `<K2S_INSTALL_DIR>\addons\common\manifests\addon-sync\fluxcd\per-addon`